 While slowing down is important, just because you have time to explore the country doesn’t mean others have.
 Passing lanes are there for a reason.
 So, stick to the left as you approach the passing lane to let others overtake you.

 Likewise, if you have accumulated a number of followers behind your vehicle it’s not because you’re popular.
 Pull over at a safe spot and let them go past.

 I want to experience Van Life: Should I hire or buy?

 If you stay for a month or less hiring a campervan is probably the most sensible option.
-During the summer months/high season (mid-November to mid-March), budget NZD200-250 per day to hire a campervan with a wet room (50% less for a campervan with toilet only).
-During winter (June to August), you can almost half that.
+During the summer months/high season (mid-November to mid-March), budget NZD200-250 per day to hire a campervan with a wet room (50% less for a campervan with a toilet only).
+During winter (June to August), you can do almost half that.

 If you stay longer, especially 3+ months, you may find it more financially viable to buy a campervan (and sell it again when you leave the country).
-TradeMe is the equivalent of eBay or craigslist in New Zealand and would be your best bet to buy and sell a campervan.
+TradeMe is the equivalent of eBay or Craigslist in New Zealand and would be your best bet to buy and sell a campervan.

 Where can I camp?

 Contrary to what some may believe, you can’t camp wherever you want in New Zealand.
 If you camp outside of areas that have been specifically designated for camping you risk being woken up in the middle of the night, fined NZD200 and forced to move.

 The same applies if you overnight on a self-contained only campsite in a van without a self-containment certificate.
 To get or renew your self-containment certificate, you not only need to have a toilet on board, but the toilet also needs to be accessible when the bed is in use.